-Pediatric Eye Exam
+Pediatric Eye Exam in Gonzales

-When Should Your Child See an Optometrist?
+When Should Your Child See a Pediatric Optometrist?

 Children—and especially young children—are not always able to communicate about problems with their sight, making eye health issues challenging to detect.
 Problems that go undiagnosed can be progressive and have the potential to negatively impact a child’s life as they grow up.
 As such, it is important for your child to see an eye doctor regularly for pediatric eye exams.